SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 ### 4. Section Detection Decisions

-#### 4.1 Broad Header Detection with Narrow Canonical Storage
+#### 4.1 Canonical-Only Header Detection

-Due to earlier header pattern exploration, clinical notes contain a wide range of header-like structures.
-To ensure reliable structural parsing, the detection strategy intentionally follows a broad detection, narrow storage principle:

-1. Regex patterns are designed to detect a wide range of potential headers using the same general logic applied in `header_pattern_exploration.ipynb`.
+Based on empirical validation and observed failure modes, the section detection strategy adopts a canonical-only detection approach:

+1. Only headers present in the predefined canonical header set are detected.
-2. Only the curated set of 13 canonical narrative headers is retained for downstream extraction.
+2. No broad regex-based detection of non-canonical headers is performed.

-This approach ensures that the algorithm can correctly identify section boundaries while preventing non-narrative fields from being incorrectly interpreted as meaningful narrative sections.
+3. Section boundaries are defined exclusively by canonical headers.

+This ensures that only clinically meaningful narrative sections are used to structure the document, avoiding interference from subsection headers, monitoring variables, or administrative fields.

 ---

-#### 4.2 Dual Header Pattern Strategy
+#### 4.2 Simplified Header Matching Strategy

-The same two regex patterns used for the header exploration notebook were implemented in the section detection pipeline:
+Header detection is implemented using a deterministic string-based approach rather than general regex pattern matching.

+The function `match_canonical_header()` supports two formats:

-1. **Colon-terminated headers**
+1. **Colon-terminated headers with optional inline content**

-  Captures lines that begin with a header phrase followed by a colon, optionally containing inline text directly after the header on the same line.
-This format commonly appears in narrative documentation.
+   - Matches lines where a canonical header appears before a colon.
+   - Any text after the first colon is treated as inline section content.

    Examples:
    - `Plan:`
    - `Chief Complaint: Chest pain`

 2. **Standalone headers**

-  Captures lines that consist solely of a header phrase, with or without a trailing colon, to account for headers that appear on their own line.
+   - Matches lines that exactly correspond to a canonical header (case-insensitive).
+   - No inline content is present.

    Examples:
    - `Chief Complaint`
    - `HPI`

-Using both patterns ensures that section boundaries are identified reliably regardless of whether a colon is present or whether the header appears inline or on a separate line.
+This approach ensures precise and deterministic header recognition while avoiding false positives from non-canonical patterns.

 ---